 Interestingly, the diaphragm only deals with one half of your breathing, the in breath, it has no involvement in breathing out , and this is where the problem arises.
 When you're stressed you keep tension in the diaphragm which effectively means you won't fully release your breath.
 Your breath will be shallower meaning less oxygen will be getting to your brain and your body.
 I'll leave it to you to intuit the side affects of that.

 Also, as the diaphragm contracts it pulls downwards into your intestines, which is why your belly bulges when you breathe in.
-So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date) has the adverse affect of interfering with your breath.
+So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date [Update: the core stability myth]) has the adverse affect of interfering with your breath.

 So enough with the anatomy, let's get on with the exercise, which isn't so much an exercise, but a trick to reset your breathing by letting go of the diaphragm and getting the rib cage moving more freely.
 It's all explained in this video: